JasmineGarland/SIRSINDy_Tutorial/README.md

 ## Welcome to our APPM 4720-5720 Code Tutorial!

+**If you need a refresher of todays presentation please follow this [link!](https://docs.google.com/presentation/d/1GRg98F1XywcRTaKcQUPaYT0xAZytR4CvTtMcDWtW5C8/edit?usp=sharing) You may also find the publication [here.](https://doi.org/10.1038/s41598-020-63877-w)**

 Today we will walk through a code tutorial investigating an SIR model along with a continuous and discrete SINDy model.
 Please download the code at [put link here] which will contain six .m files.

 The poolData scripts may seem familar from a previous class, however we modified the script to include the seasonal term: